f4exb/sdrangel/Readme.md

 Funcube Dongle Pro+ support will need "libasound2-dev" installed. ("libhid" is now built from source).
 Install the rules file "fcdpp.rules" in "/etc/udev/rules.d" to gain the "root access" needed to control the dongle.

 Funcube Dongle ProPlus support is broken on recent hardware / kernels.
-It only works well for me with an Atom Chipset, wich has Full speed USB ports.
-On a Desktop Intel chipset it needs Debian 6 "wheezy" (kernel 3.2).
+It only works well for me with an Atom Chipset, which has Full Speed USB ports.
+On my Desktop Intel chipset it needs kernel 3.2, available with Debian 7 "wheezy" or Ubuntu 12.4.
+Ubuntu 12.10 uses kernel 3.5, which might work with the FCDPP.

 ==========